arqtrad/archlit/article.md

 ideological divide caused by Brazilian independence [@paredes:2006querela32].

+The disciplinary corps of architectural scholarship so far has focused overwhelmingly on the technical and political aspects of urban reform [@lisboa:2002engenheiros; @salgueiro:2001cidades] or, at best, on the built outcomes of socioeconomic change [@lemos:1999republica;
+@depaoli:2013entre].
+More recently, a growing number of social and literary historians have sought to interpret writers' experiences of the urban environment [@acerbi:2014long; @aragao:2012passeio;
+@colonetti:2007selecao3; @pedruzzi:2008rio3; @resende:2016lima;
+@schwarcz:2017minha31; @staudt:2009rio].
 Compared to this flourishing universe of literary history, Portuguese-language architectural theory in the strict sense, and especially Brazilian theory, is generally held to be a late